google/flax/flax/linen/README.md

 # Linen: A comfortable evolution of Flax

-Linen is an neural network API based on learning from our users and the broader JAX community.
-Linen improves on much of the former APIs, such as submodule sharing and better support for non-trainable variables.
+Linen is a neural network API developed based on learning from our users and the broader JAX community.
+Linen improves on much of the former `flax.nn` API (removed since v0.4.0), such as submodule sharing and better support for non-trainable variables.
 Moreover, Linen builds on a "functional core", enabling direct usage of JAX transformations such as `vmap`, `remat` or `scan` inside your modules.

 In Linen, Modules behave much closer to vanilla Python objects, while still letting you opt-in to the concise single-method pattern many of our users love.